 How can the healthcare industry acknowledge racial disparities and strategically work to reduce them?

 While no one is immune from the coronavirus, certain groups have proved to be more at risk than others—and we’re not talking just about older individuals or the immunocompromised.
-Racial and ethnic minority groups are consistently suffering more severe outcomes, including death, from COVID-19 than are white people.
+Racial and ethnic minority groups are consistently suffering more severe outcomes, including death, from COVID-19 than are white people – and have been since the early days of the pandemic.

 The disproportionate impact on Black and Latino people is widespread, as evidenced by data from hundreds of urban, suburban and rural areas spanning all age groups, as The New York Times reported in July.
 At that time, Blacks and Latinos in the United States were three times as likely as their white neighbors to become infected, and nearly twice as likely to die.